-The application for the Summer 2023 GSL internship is OPEN.
-Applications and recommendation forms are due February 6, 2023.
+The application for the Summer 2023 GSL internship is CLOSED.

 In addition to the NOAA GSL/CIRES Summer Research Program, please check our Opportunities page for other internship and student career opportunities.